jessfraz/blog/content/post/personal-infrastructure.md

 Not really all that novel but I also run an iPython server for doing little script things in.
 I just use the `jupyter/minimal-notebook` Docker image for that.

+### Conclusion

-I run a lot of little shitty services for a personal pastebin and other things but those are all really less novel.
+I run a lot of little shitty services for a personal pastebin and other things but those are all really less cool.
 My attention span for blog posts is about 5 minutes and we have runneth over so I am going to call it a day with this... until next time.
 Peace out.